diiix7/e-commerce/README.md

  - Display products
  - Display products details, name, description, images, price & quantity in stock
  - Add product to card (for verified users)
- - Make paiement (for verified users)
+ - Make payment (for verified users)
  - Add comments and notes to products (for verified users)

  For the admin: